-Created in 2015, under the name ” New Industrial Revolution Parliamentary Club”, the club been co-chaired since the beginning of the current legislature (2017) by:
+Created in 2015, under the name ” New Industrial Revolution Parliamentary Club”, the club is co-chaired by:

-- Eric BOTHOREL, Member of Parliament for Côtes d’Armor (La République en Marche).
+- Eric BOTHOREL, MP of Côtes d’Armor (Renaissance).

 A multi-stakeholder dialogue on public policies for innovation and digital transformation, in response to current economic, legislative and regulatory developments